 As with changes to the CMOS Setup, be careful when upgrading your BIOS.
 Make sure you are upgrading to a version that is compatible with your computer system.
 Otherwise, you could corrupt the BIOS, which means you won't be able to boot your computer.
 If in doubt, check with your computer manufacturer to be sure you need to upgrade.

-For more information on BIOS and related topics, check out the links on the next page.
+For more information on BIOS and related topics, check out the links below.